Darnestown, Maryland: 2000 census

-Current
+Demographic estimates

 As of 2018 estimates by the U.S. Census Bureau, Darnestown has a median household income of $227,962 and a poverty rate of 0.3 percent.
 In Bloomberg's 2020 Index of the 200 richest communities within the United States, Darnestown was ranked 50th.
-An estimated 2,209 households have an average of 2.9 persons living in them.
-The percentage of residents under the age of 18 was 22.4, while 13.1 percent were 65 years of age or older.
-The gender makeup was 52.0 percent male and 48.0 percent female.
+An estimated average of 2.9 persons lived in each household.

-The racial makeup of the community was 74.6 percent White alone, 6.0 percent African American alone, 16.1 percent Asian alone, and 3.1 percent from two or more races.
-Hispanic or Latino of any race was 6.9 percent of the population.
 The educational attainment for the community is above the average for the United States, with 96.2 percent of Darnestown residents aged 25 years or more being a high school graduate or higher, while the same figure for the United States is 87.7 percent.
 A bachelor's degree or higher was attained by 72.6 percent of residents aged 25 or more.

 Government

 Depending on which side of Darnestown Road they live, citizens of the Darnestown CDP are part of District 1, 2, or 3 of the Montgomery County Council.
 The county council has representatives from each of five districts plus four at-large members.
 All members are elected at once and serve four-year terms.
 In addition to the county council, Darnestown residents have an association that speaks for them.
 The Darnestown Civic Association is a volunteer organization that participates in numerous issues affecting the area and publishes a quarterly newsletter.